bastienmichaux/generator-jhipster-db-helper/travis/travis-readme.md

 All the entities used by the travis build are stored in the directory `travis/samples/entities`.

-The directories and files must follow certain rules :
+The directories and files must follow these rules :
 1. Each test case has its own directory inside `travis/samples/entities`
 1. This directory name is composed with a unique three digits number following the previous test case, then some words describing the test case, with `-` as a word separator.
-1. This directory contains all the entities the test case uses.
+1. This directory contains all the entities that the test case uses.
 1. If you want to give more information about the test case, write it in `description.md`.
 1. Any file without a `.json` extension will be ignored when loading the test case.